yuwzho/acme-fitness-store/azure-kubernetes-service/docs/02-create-eureka-server.md

 1. **(Optional) Login to Container Registry**

-   You may need to login to container registry before you can push image, for example, [login to acr](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli?tabs=azure-cli#log-in-to-a-registry):
+   If you have not logged into your container registry, you need to login to container registry before you can push image, for example, [login to acr](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli?tabs=azure-cli#log-in-to-a-registry):

    ```bash
    az login